chasmit/Shell/README.md

 # shell

 Work in progress.

-C shell emulating bash commands
+C shell emulating bash commands.
+I called it chash because my name is Charlie, it's like bash, and I'm really hilarious.